lejuans01/My-Streams/Google Script And Install Info/ReadMe.md

 ## Pluto, Samsung, Stirr, Plex, PBS, Tubi and Roku Playlist

 This script generates an m3u8 playlist from the channels provided by services such as Pluto, Samsung, Stirr, Plex, PBS, Tubi, and Roku.
-It is based on the original script created by matthuisman, which can be found at [matthuisman's GitHub repository](https://github.com/matthuisman/i.mjh.nz). `Pluto, Samsung, Stirr` are the only playlists working right now.
+It is based on the original script created by matthuisman, which can be found at [matthuisman's GitHub repository](https://github.com/matthuisman/i.mjh.nz).

+> [!NOTE]
+> `Pluto, Samsung, Stirr` are the only playlists working right now.

 ### How to Add the Script to Your Google Account